radicalandprimal/n-client/README.md

 > found this jar on some discord server and made it compilable

+> credit to <https://github.com/hazelwhitlock> for the intial leak of n client.

 N Client for Meteor Client 1.20.1

 ## Modules